lzim/mtl/red/part2/part2_learner/mtl_red_part_2_see.md

 ## In-session Exercise (30 minutes)

-### When you make Clinic Selections & click the "Apply" button, it produces tabs of descriptive team data.
+# Last session, we made ClinicSelections to _zoom in_ on a particular Veteran's care in the data tabs and to _zoom out_ and see what our care decisions are adding up to over time by reviewing team trends over the last two years in the viz tabs.

-- Last session, we made ClinicSelections to _zoom in_ on a particular Veteran's care in the data tabs and to _zoom out_ and see what our care decisions are adding up to over time by reviewing team trends over the last two years in the viz tabs.
+### In today's session, we will make ClinicSelections to review team data estimates related to common care problems

-- In today's session, we will make ClinicSelections to review team data estimates related to common care problems, each stored in their own _Modeling to Learn_ tabs:
+- These **Team Data** are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn,* each stored in their own _Modeling to Learn_ tabs:
   - Care Coordination (CC)
   - Medication Management (MM)
   - Psychotherapy (PSY)
   - Team (AGG) Care
   - Team (SP) Flow: Measurement Based Stepped Care and Suicide Prevention

-- These **Team Data** are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn.*
+### Produce tabs of descriptive team data:

-- Select your consortium and VISN on the Data UI Landing page.
+- At [mtl.how/data_test](https://mtl.how/data_test), select your consortium and VISN on the Data UI Landing page.
 - Click on the  **ClinicSelection tab**.
 - Your Team's Clinic Selections from the previous session should auto-populate in the **ClinicSelection** tab.
-- In the event they do not, to make clinic selections yourself, you can select the same set of clinics you chose in Part 1.
+- In the event they do not, to make clinic selections yourself, you can select the same set of clinics you chose in Part 1 of _Modeling to Learn_.
 - Then, click "Apply".